Profex1999/gridsystem/README.md

 | `onEnter` | Callback function called when entering the marker | function | NO | None |
 | `onExit` | Callback function called when exiting the marker | function | NO | None |

+> Note: You can still use the event to register markers; **keep in mind that it is legacy and will most likely be deprecated!**

 Example:

 ```lua